Supreme Leader Snoke

 Supreme Leader Snoke is a fictional character in the Star Wars franchise.
 He is an artificial being created by the resurrected Sith Lord, Emperor Palpatine, who is aligned with the dark side of the Force.
 He was introduced in The Force Awakens (2015) as the Supreme Leader of the First Order and the master of Kylo Ren.
-He subsequently appeared in The Last Jedi (2017), in which he is killed by Ren.
+He subsequently appeared in The Last Jedi (2017), in which he is killed by Kylo Ren.
 In the films, Snoke is a computer-generated character performed by Andy Serkis using motion capture.
 Serkis returned to the role and briefly voiced him in The Rise of Skywalker (2019).

 Character

 Development

 Snoke's appearance changed throughout principal photography and post-production of The Force Awakens.
 Andy Serkis said, "It's the first time I've been on set not yet knowing what the character's gonna look like.
 I mean, talk about secrecy!"
 According to the actor, the character's appearance, voice and movements evolved as he and the film's writer/director J. J. Abrams challenged the visual effects team.

 According to The Force Awakens senior sculptor Ivan Manzella, "Snoke almost became a female at one point.
 J. J. picked out a maquette he liked and then we took it to a full-size version, sculpted in plasteline.
 J. J. and [creature creative supervisor Neal Scanlan] didn't want him to be old and decrepit, like [Emperor Palpatine]."
 Manzella later revealed that, influenced by a reference by Abrams to Hammer House of Horror, he partially based a maquette of Snoke on Peter Cushing, who portrayed Grand Moff Tarkin in the original Star Wars film.